 Amenorrhea is the absence of menstruation and therefore, ovulation.
 And can be caused by excessive stress, exercise, or low body weight.

 Hopefully after reading this you feel like you have the tools to find your fertile window!
 Tracking your cycle over the course of several months should help you pin down those six days leading up to and including ovulation, when you’re likeliest to conceive.
 Along with tracking your fertile window, you can also consider incorporating other lifestyle changes like using a sperm-friendly fertility lubricant or taking prenatal vitamins to help increase your chances of getting pregnant.
-However, if you feel like you’re getting mixed signals from your ovulation tracking, don’t hesitate to make an appointment with your health care provider to troubleshoot.
+If you feel like you’re getting mixed signals from your ovulation tracking, consider meeting with a healthcare provider online or in person to troubleshoot.